 Hands-on!
 Every student has a turn on the drums!

 African Beat presents a well-structured, informative and highly interactive drumming performance by one of West Africa’s top cultural troupes The Salaka Ensemble.
 “Salaka” means “Sharing” in the Ga language of Ghana.
-The performance by visiting artists from Ghana immerses students in the rich culture and rhythms of Africa, in an entertaining and educational way.
-Best of all – it’s hands on!
+The school incursion by visiting artists from Ghana immerses students in the rich culture and rhythms of Africa, in an entertaining and educational way.
+Best of all – it’s hands-on!

 Bringing literally hundreds of drums to your school, every student will learn and play an authentic African rhythm.
 Salaka will transform your students into a dynamic, unified percussion ensemble.
 The students will learn a traditional African song to accompany the drumming rhythm and experience African dancing.
 Through the rich musical traditions shared by our incomparable African performers, the students will be transported to the tribal villages of Africa.